aeemayo/well/README.md

 - [ ] Export data to CSV/PDF
 - [ ] Integration with Apple Health
 - [ ] Machine learning for better burnout prediction
+- [ ] Enhance OpenDeepSearch with more specialized health sources
+- [ ] Cache OpenDeepSearch results for faster recommendations
+- [ ] Add research confidence scores to recommendations

 ## 📄 License